Seahawks QB Russell Wilson on Donald Trump: 'This thing is getting out of hand'

 In five years in the NFL, Seahawk quarterback Russell Wilson has generally tried to step carefully around political issues.

-But in a Facebook Live segment Tuesday, Wilson delivered some strong thoughts about the presidency of Donald Trump, saying it’s “getting out of hand’’ and stating that in his opinion he doesn’t think Trump will serve all four years in office.
+But in a Facebook Live segment Tuesday, Wilson delivered some strong thoughts about the presidency of Donald Trump, saying it’s “getting out of hand.’’

-Wilson’s roughly four-minute statement, captured via Twitter by @hwkbg, came as he was getting his hair cut and began with him commenting on the “thing that’s going on’’ with Trump becoming president and new policy regarding immigrants.
+Wilson’s roughly four-minute statement came as he was getting his hair cut and began with him commenting on the “thing that’s going on’’ with Trump becoming president and new policy regarding immigrants.

 “Despite anybody’s political issues or views, everybody has a right to choose who they want to vote for,’’ Wilson said.
 “But this thing is getting out of hand — getting out of hand, people.